nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     <div style="page-break-after: always;"></div>

    ![Jarvis](images/userguide/Jarvis.png)

+1. For Mac users, you may see a security popup telling you that _`chrome_driver`_ is not authorized.
+To resolve this issue, right click on _`chrome_driver`_ and select `Open With Terminal`.
+Then proceed to start Jarvis again.

 1. Upon start up, you will be prompted to log in to unlock Jarvis's full set of features.